friscolt/friscolt.github.io/index.md

-### Francisco's Homepage &nbsp; &nbsp; &nbsp; &nbsp; Home / [CV](/brief_cv) / [Research](/research) / [News](/news) / [Contact](/contact)
+### <div align="right"> Home / [CV](/brief_cv) / [Research](/research) / [News](/news) / [Contact](/contact)  <div>

 ---

 ### About me

-Welcome to my webpage!, I'm research assistant at the Department of Biomedical Sciences and Tecnologies of the [Instituto Nacional de Astrofísica, Óptica y Electrónica (INAOE)](https://www.inaoep.mx).
-Also, I'm a collaborator in two interesting [projects](https://friscolt.github.io/research) at [Tecnológico de Monterrey](https://tec.mx/es).

-I received a MSc. degree in Biomedical Sciences and Technologies at [INAOE](https://www.inaoep.mx) (🇲🇽 2019), and a B.E. degree in Mechatronic Engineering at the [Universidad Politécnica de Puebla](http://www.uppuebla.edu.mx/joomla1/) (🇲🇽  2015).
+Welcome to my homepage!, I'm a research assistant at the Department of Biomedical Sciences and Tecnologies of the [Instituto Nacional de Astrofísica, Óptica y Electrónica (INAOE)](https://www.inaoep.mx), and also I'm a collaborator in two interesting [projects](https://friscolt.github.io/research) at [Tecnológico de Monterrey](https://tec.mx/es).
+I received a MSc. degree in Biomedical Sciences from [INAOE](https://www.inaoep.mx) (🇲🇽 2019), and a BE. degree in Mechatronics Engineering from [Universidad Politécnica de Puebla](http://www.uppuebla.edu.mx/joomla1/) (🇲🇽  2015).
+Most importantly, I'm always on the lookout for a great espresso.

 ---

 ### Research interests

-My main interest is medical image processing and analysis.
-This involves multidisciplinary research from computing (mainly), and a bit of biophotonics.
-Most of my work has been done in Matlab, and I'm doing useful things with Python 🐍.
+My interests are in computer vision & medical image processing, and machine learning.
+This involves multidisciplinary research from computing (mainly), and (a bit) of biophotonics, and medicine.

 I'm now working on three interesting projects:

 *  [**Visualization and localization of blood vessels in speckle images**](/bloodvessels)
 *  [**Classification of kidney stones in endoscopic images**](/kidneystones)
 *  [**Breast classification on mammography images**](/mammography) `(New project)`

-**If you want to know more about the contributions in these projects, you can click on the points above.** If you want to discuss things of images, or make a collaboration, send me an [email](mailto:francisco.lopez@inaoe.mx?subject=%20Hello,%20Francisco)  or follow me on [twitter](https://twitter.com/Friscolt).
+**If you want to know more about these projects, you can click on the points above.** If you want to discuss things of images, or make a collaboration, send me an [email](mailto:francisco.lopez@inaoe.mx?subject=%20Hello,%20Francisco)  or follow me on [twitter](https://twitter.com/Friscolt).

 Cheers,
 Francisco 🇲🇽